HCA-Healthcare/elixir-mllp/README.md

 The emitted metadata contains the Sender state.

 ## Using TLS
-We support TLS for MLLP protocol to secure the data transfer between sender and receiver.
+Support for TLS can be added for MLLP protocol to secure the data transfer between sender and receiver.
 Follow steps below to start receiver and sender using TLS
 #### Create certificates
 First step in TLS configuraiton is to create a TLS certificates, which can be used by server to start the listener.
 To help you with creating self signed certificate, run following script: